guoweiTang/fis3-lint-rich-eslint/README.md

 /* eslint eqeqeq: "off", curly: "error" */
 //dosomething...
 ```
-- If you want to know more, please refer to [eslint configuration](https://eslint.org/docs/user-guide/configuring)
+- If you want to know more, please refer to [eslint configuration](https://eslint.org/docs/user-guide/configuring)